 My white-ware planter collection is mostly for displaying art supplies, however for the oddly shaped planter or for moments when my planter collection grows faster than my art supply collection, ikea’s Fejka is a stylish, inexpensive filler.

-(PS- don’t trash the weighted pot left after this project!
+(PS- don’t toss the weighted pot left after this project!
 It’s perfect to use in a Fountain made from Flea Market Finds)

 Rachel